|Type of medicine||ACE (angiotensin-converting enzyme) inhibitor|

-- If you have ever had an allergic or unusual reaction to any other ACE inhibitor (this includes ramipril, lisinopril and perindopril), a type of medicine called sulphonamides (if you have been prescribed Innozide®) or to any other medicine.
+- If you have ever had an allergic or unusual reaction to any other ACE inhibitor (this includes enalapril, lisinopril and perindopril) or to any other medicine.

-- Take your medication exactly as directed by your doctor.
+- Take ramipril exactly as your doctor has told you.

-- It is not important whether you take your dose before or after food.
+- It is not important whether you take ramipril before, with or after food.

-- Enalapril is usually taken once a day.
-Try to take enalapril at the same time each day to avoid missing any doses.
+- Ramipril is usually taken once a day.
+Try to take ramipril at the same time each day to avoid missing any doses.

 - If you forget to take a dose, take it as soon as you remember unless it is nearly time for your next dose, in which case leave out the missed dose.
 Do not take two doses together to make up for a missed dose.